scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

         x, y = args
         return x ** 2 + y ** 2

-Although hyperopt accepts objective functions that are more complex in both the arguments they accept and their return value, we will use this simple calling and return convention for the next few sections that introduce configuration spaces, optimization algorithms, and basic usage of the fmin interface.
+Although Hyperopt accepts objective functions that are more complex in both the arguments they accept and their return value, we will use this simple calling and return convention for the next few sections that introduce configuration spaces, optimization algorithms, and basic usage of the fmin interface.
 Later, as we explain how to use the Trials object to analyze search results, and how to search in parallel with a cluster,